darakeon/dfm/docs/TASKS.md

 disabled
 - [ ] Fix mobile to edit move with category when categories use are disabled
-- [ ] Add link to task list to the site
+- [ ] Put list of feature on screen

 ## <a name="dev"></a>4.1.1.2 :sheep: <sup>`6`</sup>
 - [x] `2018-01-07 > 2018-01-07` Fix date combo start value (mobile)